 These extensions are attached using small beads that keep everything in place.
-Not only are the beads secure, they’re very comfortable because of their size and softness.
+Not only are the beads secure, but they’re also very comfortable because of their size and softness.
 You can wear I-tip extensions for at least one month without having to take them off.
 This is perfect for girls that want a more permanent solution.
-Afterwards, you or your hair dresser should re-adjust tips to compensate for the hair growth.
+Afterward, you or your hairdresser should re-adjust tips to compensate for the hair growth.

 If you have attached wefts using a sew-in method, be happy!
 Sleeping with such extensions as comfortable as sleeping without any additional hair.

 Some would go even as far as to say that wefts are the comfiest extensions for sleeping.

 Wigs are not strictly extensions, but it’s worth mentioning them as well!
 Here we are strictly speaking human hair wigs.
 Synthetic fibers could cause itchy spots and are simply uncomfortable for long wear, not to mention bedtime.

 Despite many tips floating around, it’s not recommended to sleep with a wig as its lifespan is shortened.
 However, if money is none of your concern, it is safe to do so.

 If a wig is sewn in, it is safe to keep it on because that method is a more long-term option anyway.
 It is also comfortable.
 However, if the hairpiece is glued on, it might be wiser to remove it before going to bed.
 Although the glue can hold well, there is a chance that the wig will detach.